ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 SecurityParameters.Set(alpn, "h2")
 ~~~

-- Supported algorithms: Used to restrict what parameters are used by underlying transport security protocols.
+- Supported algorithms, ciphersuites, groups: Used to restrict what parameters
-When not specified, these algorithms should use known and safe defaults for the system.
-Parameters include:
+  are used by underlying transport security protocols.
+When not specified, '
-ciphersuites, supported groups, and signature algorithms.
-These parameters take a collection of supported algorithms as parameter.
+  these algorithms should use known and safe defaults for the system.

 ~~~
 SecurityParameters.Set(supported-group, "secp256r1")